simplycubed/phishing-protection/README.md

 3. Create an `appsscript.json` file with the provided manifest
 4. Enable the Admin Directory API in Advanced Services
 5. Deploy as a Gmail add-on
-6. Run the `initialSetup()` function once to configure background processing

 ## Configuration